morinibh/generator_ellipsoids/README.md

 #To generate a body out of origin the lattice_orbit-fragments_generator.f90 script can be used.

-#The .data and .xyz file can be used by Atomic/Molecular Massively Parallel Simulator (LAMMPS) to performe simulations of granular matter in a gravitional field.
+#The .data and .xyz file can be used by Atomic/Molecular Massively Parallel Simulator (LAMMPS) to performe simulations of granular matter in a gravitational field.

 #The body visualization can be done by Visual Molecular Dynamics (VMD) or OVITO.
 For a body out of origin lattice_orbit-fragments_generator.f90 can be used.